 Kookaburra Wool wash, a brand name wool wash, contains Lanolin to enhance the luster of the wool.
 It’s made in America and is EPA approved.
 The oil extracted from the leaves of the Tea Tree (Melaleuca Alternifolia) is well known to be effective against dust mites, a cause of allergies for asthma sufferers, particularly infants.
 Tea Tree Oil is also noted for its general beneficial qualities, such as a natural fungicide and bacterial.
 In the healing of wounds and reduces skin irritation, it also helps a lot.
 Kookaburra Wool wash also works well for laundering bed linens & clothing for asthma sufferers, where dust mite feces are a critical matter.

 Moth Myth and the Moth Whole Concern

-The only drawback from choosing wool is its propensity to be eaten by a number of insects, including moth larvae and carpet beetles.
-Leaving huge holes, myth has it that full-grown moths dine away on wool.
-Rather the larvae obtaining the highly desirable protein food source of which the wool fibers are essentially comprised, the fact is full-grown moths are not responsible for the unpleasant holes.
+The only drawback of choosing wool is its propensity to be eaten by a number of insects, including moth larvae and carpet beetles.
+Leaving huge holes, the myth has it that full-grown moths dine away on wool.
+Rather than the larvae obtaining the highly desirable protein food source of which the wool fibers are essentially comprised, the fact is full-grown moths are not responsible for the unpleasant holes.

 A few preventatives to keep insects from attacking your wool garments, covers and blankets would be to thoroughly clean them and use deterrents when storing for an extended period of time.
 They are a good natural deterrent and wicker baskets are excellent containers when it comes to the cedar wood.
 But ideally, your wools should be placed into cotton bags and sealed in the quilted seat armrest, which allows the textile to breathe.
 As they encapsulate moisture and can lead to mildew and even mold, plastic bags and tight sealing bins are not a good idea.